developerBlogs/developerBlogs.github.io/_posts/2020-07-22-react-on-rails6.markdown

 ```

-Now if we start server  with **rails s** we will see webpacker compiling in the console and in  and go to **localhost:3000**  in the browser we will see this
+Now if we start our server with **rails s** we will see webpacker compiling in the console and if we goto **localhost:3000**  in the browser we will see this

 <img class= "img-fluid img-thumbnail" src="{{site.baseurl}}/assets/img/react-home.png">

-Lets create a directory as components inside the javaScript folder of our project and add an **App.js** file.
+Lets create a directory as **components** inside the javaScript folder of our project and add an **App.js** file.
 And inside the App.js file lets add our react code.

 <img class= "img-fluid img-thumbnail" src="{{site.baseurl}}/assets/img/path-js.png">